vercel/next.js/docs/routing/shallow-routing.md

 Router.push('/?counter=10', '/about?counter=10', { shallow: true })
 ```

-Since that's a new page, it'll unload the current page, load the new one and call `getInitialProps` even though we asked to do shallow routing.
+Since that's a new page, it'll unload the current page, load the new one and wait for data fetching even though we asked to do shallow routing.